Back to blog

 Example goal

-Build a professional network of at least 50 contacts in the digital, inbound marketing industry by attending 5 local networking events and building a list of contacts on Twitter and LinkedIn and messging them by Tuesday, April 15th, 2023.
+Build a professional network of at least 50 contacts in the digital, inbound marketing industry by attending five local networking events and building a list of contacts on Twitter and LinkedIn and messaging them by [insert deadline].

 Setting a goal to get a raise or promotion at your current company can be tricky, because it’s not entirely in your control.